DataRSLI/DataCleanClass/CodeBook.md

 	tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
 	(Note: Acc :standard gravity units 'g')
 	(Note: Gyro:units are radians/second)
-	(Note: These varibles capture the Mean and Standard Deviation for each magnitude)
+	(Note: The Mean and Standard Deviation for each magnitude is captured in 31-40)

 	"31" "tBodyAccMag.MeanValues"
 	"32" "tBodyAccMag.StdValues"